open-telemetry/opentelemetry-go-build-tools/githubgen/README.md

 for membership in the GitHub organization.

-Additionally, the GitHub organization name needs to be specified using `--github-org <your-org>`, along with `--pretty-repo-name` to be filled into CODEOWNERS files (e.g. "OpenTelemetry Collector Contrib") and `--default-codeowner` to be used as the default owner for general files.
+Additionally, the GitHub organization name needs to be specified using `--github-org <your-org>`, along with `--default-codeowner` to be used as the default owner for general files.

 For each codeowner, the script will check if the user is registered as a member of the OpenTelemetry organization.